Kenderdine Student Travel at Dickinson

 - Projects with multiple authors will be considered on a case-by-case basis.

-- The travel must be for a high visibility event: maximum scholarly audience at a peer-reviewed professional conference.
+- The travel must be for a high visibility event: scholarly audience at a peer-reviewed professional conference.

 Updated Financial Operations Travel Guidelines